Resident Field Trip Provides Insight into the American Civil Rights Movement

 “This trip has enabled me to gain a greater understanding not only of the historical facts related to the fight against segregation and racial discrimination in voting, but also the leaders’ motives and ability to mobilize the whole country for such a noble cause,” noted resident Evans Atis.

 Dubbed “The Southern Trip” by residents and organizers, the trip took residents to Atlanta, Georgia and three cities in Alabama: Birmingham, Selma, and Montgomery.
-Residents explored an extensive range of memorials, museums, and historical locations, including the just-opened National Memorial for Peace & Justice, which memorializes lynching victims, and the Legacy Museum, which traces the line from enslavement to current U.S. mass incarceration laws and practices.
-Other highlights included visits to the King Memorial Baptist Church, the Southern Poverty Law Center, and a walk across the Edmund Pettus Bridge in Selma, which was the focus of a historic march and a 2014 film.
+Residents explored an extensive range of memorials, museums, and historical locations, including the just-opened National Memorial for Peace & Justice, which memorializes lynching victims, and the Legacy Museum and Memorial, which traces the line from enslavement to current U.S. mass incarceration laws and practices.
+Other highlights included visits to the King Memorial Baptist Church, the Southern Poverty Law Center, and a walk across the Edmund Pettus Bridge in Selma, which was the focus of an historic march and a 2014 film.

-Throughout the trip, residents were immersed in the physical environments where much of the civil rights movement occurred.
+Throughout the trip, residents were immersed in the physical environments where much of the Civil Rights movement occurred.
 They also gained direct insight into the costs that its leaders and participants paid for their moral courage.
 For instance, an exhibit at the Center for Civil and Human Rights in Atlanta provided insight into the physical experience of being beaten.
 At another point, as they toured an area called Dynamite Hill in Birmingham, they met a man who grew up in the area and recalled the Klu Klax Klan’s attacks upon its residents, as well as a visit by President John F. Kennedy to his family’s house.

 The trip’s organizers asked residents to think about how the civil rights movement is part of the modern American experience, as well as its implications internationally.